2025 AAOM WINTER VIRTUAL MEETING

 • Apply principles of safe dental care through interactive case discussions, focusing on real-world scenarios involving bleeding risk and post-procedure hemostasis

-BREAK | 12:00 NOON - 12:30PM USA EST
+BREAK | 12:00 NOON - 12:30PM EST

 MODULE 4